-According to the Clery Act, the HEA fire safety regulations apply only to institutions with oncampus student housing facilities and focus exclusively on those facilities.
-Standard College does not have on-campus student housing facilities, and accordingly, Standard College does not have a Clery Act Fire Log, does not publish an annual fire safety report that contains fire safety policies and fire statistics for each of those facilities; and does not submit the fire statistics from the fire safety report annually to the Department.
+According to the Clery Act, the HEA fire safety regulations apply to institutions with oncampus student housing facilities and focus exclusively on those facilities.
+Standard College does not have on-campus student housing facilities.
+Accordingly, Standard College does not have a Clery Act Fire Log, does not publish an annual fire safety report, and does not submit the fire statistics from the fire safety report annually to the Department.

-Annual Disclosure Of Crime Statistics
+Annual Disclosure of Crime Statistics

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 The crime statistics here include the number of all reported offenses, without regard to the findings of a court, coroner or jury, or the decision of a prosecutor.
 In addition to the crime data brought to Standard College's attention by the Fairfax County Police Department, the statistics below also include crimes that are reported to various campus security authorities, as defined in this report.

 As the Clery Act requires, Standard College has made a "reasonable, good-faith effort" to obtain Clery Act crime statistics that occurred on Standard College's Clery Act geography (on campus and public property) from Fairfax County Police Department, the local law enforcement agencies that has jurisdiction over Standard College, to ensure that crimes reported directly to this police department that involve Standard College are brought to the attention of Standard College.